dacase/msander/README.md

   * Periodic and non-periodic simulations, with all of Amber's GB models

+  * 3D-RISM in periodic boundary conditions

   * QM/MM, including hooks to external codes

-  * NMR, cryoEM and Xray restraints (including quite a bit of new code)
+  * NMR, cryoEM and Xray restraints (including quite a bit of new code; Xray restraints include NVIDIA GPU-enabled capabilities)

   * Thermodynamic integration and non-equilibrium sampling methods

   * Replica exchange capabilities, except for constant pH and redox potential simulations

 # Building the code